Vocational Language Courses to Prepare for Apprenticeships

 How can I participate?

-- Copy of the training contract
+- Copy of the apprenticeship contract

 - Copy of your most recent language certificate